IIoTeP9HuY/Discrete-Optimization-Grader/README.md

-=== Grader for Discrete Optimization course
+# Grader for Discrete Optimization course

-This repo contains code of web-based solutions grader
+This repository contains code of web-based solutions grader for discrete optimization course